outofmbufs/pidcontrol/README.md

         pv = ... read process value from the controlled device ... cv = z.pid(pv, dt=interval)
         ... send cv to the controlled device ...

+If the `dt` truly never changes it only needs to be supplied once, either in the first `pid` call or optionally at object creation time:

+    z = PID(Kp=foo, Ki=bar, Kd=baz, dt=whammo)

+and it can be left out of subsequent `pid` calls.

 ## Ti, Td vs Ki, Kd